While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 What we’re watching: Weekly disaster update, April 11

 The National Weather Service (NWS) confirmed EF-0 tornado damage in Eutaw in Greene County after storms swept through the state on April 13.
-Around 110 people were displaced, and finding housing for them is proving challenging in the poor, rural county.
+Around 110 people were displaced and finding housing for them proved challenging in the poor, rural county.

 A storm system trigged tornado warnings across central Alabama on March 30.
 Power lines were downed, trees uprooted and buildings damaged.
 One person was injured, according to University of Montevallo police.
 The NWS in Birmingham upgraded one of the tornadoes, which tracked through parts of Perry, Bibb and Shelby counties, as an EF-3 with 145 mph winds.
 That tornado was one of 20 confirmed during the round of severe weather that spanned March 30 and 31.